AristurtleDev/building-2d-games-with-monogame/documentation/03-the-game1-file.md

 ## Conclusion

-In this chapter we
+Let's review what you accomplished in this chapter:

-* Discussed the default code provided in a _Game1.cs_ file created by a MonoGame template
+- You read through the default code provided in a _Game1.cs_ file created by a MonoGame template.
-* Discussed the lifecycle of a MonoGame game.
+- You learned about the lifecycle of a MonoGame game project.
-* Discussed what a game loop is and how it is implemented in MonoGame.
+- You learned what a game loop is and how it is implemented in MonoGame.

 In the next chapter, you'll start working with sprites and learn how to load and render them.